evannetwork/evannetwork.github.io/docs/4000_developers/4100_concepts/4180_Smart-Agents.md

 ```
 ?
 Should a sub ENS address on the evan.network be claimed for you? (mnemonic required) (Y/n)
 ```
-Now you can claim a custom ENS address on evan network for your project.
+Now you can claim a custom [ENS address](https://evannetwork.github.io/docs/developers/concepts/ens.html) on evan network for your project.
 Type "y" and click enter.
-You now must type in the mnemonic of your first generated account.
+You must now type in the mnemonic of your first generated account.
 ```
 ?
 Use which mnemonic?
 ```
-After entering your mnemonic and clicked enter, you can choose which subdomain should be claimed for your project.
-Please use a unique domain name since they can only registered once for an account
+After entering your mnemonic and having clicked enter, you can choose which subdomain should be claimed for your project.
+Please use a unique domain name since they can only be registered once for an account
 ```
 ?
 Claim which subdomain?
 (YOUR_FOLDER_NAME) .fifs.registrar.test.evan
 ```
 After pressing enter, the domain will be claimed for your account.
-There will appear some messages which you can ignore.
-When the domain is already registered you will receive an error message like:
+You can ignore the appearing error messages.
+When the domain is already registered, you will receive an error message looking like:
 ```
 Error: cannot claim address "workshop-hem.fifs.registrar.test.evan", it's' already claimed by "0xf638C091a1a45AEDfAFC921f27E8d65AeA8C18c4"
 ```